PogiNate/SublimeWiki/readme.md

 ------------
 A simple way to maintain a personal wiki in Sublime Text 2.

+## NOTE: Sublime Wiki is not actively maintained, as I no longer really use Sublime Text.
+(I went over to the [Dark Side](http://painlessvim.com).)

 This extension isn't designed to replace wikipedia, or even go on the web at all.
 This is a flat-file, no-nesting, no-nonsense system designed purely to give you (well, me) a place to catch fleeting thoughts and turn them into something useful.
 To keep it as fiddle-proof as possible, the list of features is intentionally kept very small.

 In other words, It's job is to let you maintain a *personal* wiki without spending too much time on it.